 Head injuries affect the quality of life the accident victim lives.
 When the injury penetrates the skull to the brain, it becomes a traumatic brain injury.
-Note that some head injuries may not be immediately apparent, so ensure you get medical care immediately after automobile accidents.
+Note that some head injuries may not be immediately apparent, so ensure you get medical care immediately after an automobile accident.

 Spinal Cord Injuries and Paralysis

-Injury crashes can lead to damage of the spinal cord that can result in paralysis.
-Spinal cord injuries need immediate treatment to mitigate the risk of permanent damage.
-Thus, seek medical attention immediately after an auto collision, and get MRI tests and X-rays.
+Injury crashes can damage the spinal cord which can result in paralysis.
+Spinal cord injuries need immediate medical treatment to mitigate the risk of permanent damage.
+Thus, seek medical attention immediately after being involved in a truck accident, and get all necessary tests, including MRIs and X-rays.

 Other common truck accident injuries are lacerations, seat belt injuries, rib and torso injuries, and wrongful death.
-When a fatal accident occurs, the deceased’s victim's legal beneficiaries file a wrongful death action to demand compensation.
-However, the decedent must have had a valid claim before they died for the wrongful death claim to stand.
+When a truck accident fatality occurs, the deceased’s legal beneficiaries may be able to seek compensation through a wrongful death claim.

-The steps you take after an truck accident determine how your injury claim would turn out.
+The steps you take after a truck accident can determine the success of your personal injury claim.
 To ensure you do not jeopardize your chances of getting the maximum compensation, do the following: